-Rich, solid shades of quartz, like ebony, midnight, and graphite, are ideal for contemporary kitchens.
+Rich, solid shades of quartz, like Taurus, Midnight Starburst, and Graphite Ice, are ideal for contemporary kitchens.
 Pairing black worktops with dark wooden cabinets will create an elegant and sophisticated atmosphere.
 Alternatively, contrasting dark shades with light units and flooring has a modern effect and can help a small kitchen feel both bright and elegant.

-Quartz countertops in pastel shades like dune and snowstorm are great for vintage-inspired kitchens.
+Quartz worktops in pastel shades like Aspen Ice and Cement Lux are great for vintage-inspired kitchens.
 Choose light-coloured cabinets and pale flooring to create a soft, cosy atmosphere.
-You can also modernise a country-cottage kitchen with quartz worktops – consider warm tones like Inca brown or a chalky shade of grey, like timberwolf.
+You can also modernise a country-cottage kitchen with quartz worktops – consider warm tones or a chalky shade of grey, like Timberwolf.

 Beyond the choice of colours, quartz worktops are also available in matt and gloss finishes, in both solid and multi-tonal designs.